Cray-HPE/docs-csm/install/index.md

    1. Validate CSM Health Before PIT Node Redeploy

-   After installing all of the CSM services, now would be an good time to validate the health of the management nodes and all CSM services.
+   After installing all of the CSM services now would be an good time to validate the health of the management nodes and all CSM services.
 The advantage in doing it now is that if there are any problems detected with the core infrastructure or the nodes, it is easy to rewind the installation to [Deploy Management Nodes](#deploy_management_nodes) since the PIT node has not yet been redeployed.

+   After installing all of the CSM services, wait at least 15 minutes to let the various Kubernetes resources get initialized and started before trying to validate CSM health.
+Because there are a number of dependencies between them, some services are not expected to work immediately after the install script completes.

+   Some of the time waiting can be spent preparing the `cray` CLI.

    Note: If doing the CSM validation at this point, some of the tests which use the 'cray' CLI may fail until these two procedures have been done.
 These tests, such as Booting the CSM Barebones Image on compute